usds/ditap-curriculum-update/documentation/about/ContentManagement.md

 ## ContentManagement.md

-This document describes how project data and content are managed and by whom.
+This document describes how project data and content are managed in the DITAP project and by whom.

 ## **Content Management**